 Weathered and pitted with history, the reclaimed wood of the the disappearing Midwest barn is the inspiration and the canvas for Marie Roth’s hand painted tributes to Old Glory.
 Each American flag comes with a short bio of the barn where the wood originated and story of the flag design.
 From the Betsy Ross to the 50 star, each flag is truly a unique embodiment of history.

 Our accessories are handcrafted so they may not always be in stock.
 We will personally advise you of expected lead-times, if any, after you place your order.

-The 23-star flag becomes the official flag of the US on July 4, 1820, recognizing the admission of AL and ME to the Union.
-This is not the official arrangement of stars since until 1912 there is no mandate for the arrangement of the stars other than white stars in a blue field.
-This is a watershed moment in American history with the divisions between slave and free states becoming ever deeper.
+The 23-star flag became the official flag of the US on July 4, 1820, recognizing the admission of AL and ME to the Union.
+This was not the official arrangement of stars, since until 1912 there was no mandate for the arrangement of the stars other than white stars in a blue field.
+This was a watershed moment in American history with the divisions between slave and free states becoming ever deeper.
 From the very inception of the federal government at the Constitutional Convention in 1787, the rights of African Americans were sacrificed in favor of a stronger union among the states.
-The issue exploded again when Missouri applies for admission to the United States as a slave state.
-Marie chose this particular wood for this flag because when we reach the Missouri Compromise, we have drawn lines in the country–like the lines in this siding–that cannot be repaired and set the stage for the Civil war.
-The very fabric of the Union is fragile and beginning to fray.
+The issue exploded again when Missouri applied for admission to the United States as a slave state.
+Marie chose this particular wood for this flag because when we reached the Missouri Compromise, we had drawn lines in the country–like the lines in this siding–that could not be repaired, and set the stage for the Civil war.
+The very fabric of the Union was fragile and beginning to fray.
 Some believe the designer of this flag was attempting to depict the two “circles” of North and South within the four corners of the United States.

 |Dimensions||12 x 12 x 12 in|